fareen341/javascript2/README.md

 2)document.getElementsByClassName()
 3)document.getElementByTagName()

+When JavaScript is executed inside the browser, the window object is the JavaScript Global object.
+The document object is a property of the window object.
+The window object represents the browser window.
+The document object represents the HTML document loaded in that window.

 <h3>querySelector</h3>
 we can change css style using the querySelector(to select class or id and then change color etc)